-The LogDNA agent is a program that reads log files from the computer it is installed on and uploads the log data to your LogDNA account.
-The LogDNA agent is required to view your file-based logs in the LogDNA web app and runs quietly in the background.
+The LogDNA Agent reads log files from the computer it is installed on and uploads the log data to your LogDNA account.
+The LogDNA Agent runs in the background is required to view your file-based logs in the LogDNA web application.

 Earlier versions of the LogDNA Agents

 By default, the LogDNA agent automatically logs all .log and extensionless files located under /var/log/, but if you want to log other directories or files, you can use the following commands to in a host terminal to specify additional directories or files:

 #For directories: sudo logdna-agent -d "/path/to/my/logs" #For files: sudo logdna-agent -f "/path/to/my/logfile"

 If you need more complex logic, you can also view and set specific logging paths (as well as use glob patterns by editing /etc/logdna.confor /etc/logdna.env`, depending on the agent version.
 For example:

 Absolutely!
 But if you ever want to double check, you can view the source code on GitHub for both Agentv1 and Agent v2 and even build the agent yourself.
 If you have any questions or feedback, email us at [email protected]

 We also love the open source community, so please feel welcome to submit PRs or report any issues you find.
 Check out our contributing guide for more info.